 Resources for environmental professionals

 Customers are strongly encouraged to submit documents via the online Submittal Portal.
-DNR is temporarily suspending the requirement to submit one paper copy of each plan or report under Wis.
-Admin.
-Code § NR 700.11(3g), including hard copies of case closure packets.
+DNR is temporarily suspending the requirement to submit one paper copy of each plan or report under s.
+NR 700.11(3g), Wis.
+Adm.
+Code, including hard copies of case closure packets.

-Professional Engineers are permitted to certify reports using a digital or electronic signature and P.E. stamp for any submittal subject to Wis.
-Admin.
-Code ch.
-712 requirements.
+Professional engineers are permitted to certify reports using a digital or electronic signature and P.E. stamp for any submittal subject to ch.
+NR 712, Wis.
+Adm.
+Code, requirements.
 Hydrogeologists, professional geologists and scientists may certify using a digital or electronic signature for NR 712 submittals.
-(See Wis.
-Admin.
-Code § A-E 2.02(7), Wis.
-Admin.
-Code § GHSS 1.03(7) and Wis.
-Stat. § 137.15)
+(See ss.
+A-E 2.02(7) and GHSS 1.03(7), Wis.
+Adm.
+Code, and s.
+137.15, Wis.
+Stats.)

-The soil calculator and other related information and guidance documents have been moved to the new Contaminated soil and sediment web page.
+The soil calculator and other related information and guidance documents have been moved to the Contaminated Soil and Sediment page.

 The resources on this page are intended for environmental professionals who work with the DNR's Remediation and Redevelopment (RR) Program.
 For a more general description of the cleanup process, please visit Cleanup overview.
 Download NR 700 Process and Timeline (RR-967) for a visual summary of steps to receive final case closure per NR 700 rules.